Phil Rosenberg (Jewish leader): Vision and priorities

 On his first day in office, he fulfilled his pledge to begin recruiting for a Campaigns Officer to scale up the Jewish community's advocacy efforts.

-Early in his presidency, he continued his activism in interfaith relations by launching what he called the "Optimistic Alliance" between Jews and Muslims, and he was active in the historic Drumlanrig Accords signed by UK Muslim and Jewish leaders and presented to His Majesty King Charles III.
+Early in his presidency, he continued his activism in interfaith relations by launching what he called the "Optimistic Alliance" between Jews and Muslims; he was active in the historic Drumlanrig Accords signed by UK Muslim and Jewish leaders, and presented to His Majesty King Charles III.

 As he promised in his Manifesto, Rosenberg launched a Commission on Antisemitism, led by the Government's Independent Advisor on Antisemitism Lord John Mann and former Defence Secretary Penny Mordaunt.
 They reported on their findings in July 2025.

-A particular early focus for has been the release of Israeli hostages held in Gaza.
+A particular early focus for him was the release of Israeli hostages held in Gaza.
 In September 2024 he spoke alongside the Prime Minister at an event in 10 Downing Street to call for the release of the hostages.
-The event was the Jewish community's first event in Downing Street following the election of the Keir Starmer Government.
+The event was the Jewish community's first event in Downing Street following the election of the Keir Starmer government.
 Rosenberg also spoke at the anniversary event in Hyde Park commemorating the 7 October 2023 attacks in Southern Israel and spearheaded the creation of vigils outside the Scottish Parliament in addition to vigils in Westminster.

 Noting the lack of gender diversity in the elected leadership team, Rosenberg spearheaded efforts to create a Gender Equality Plan within his first 100 days of office and worked with the Deputies to achieve the first gender-balanced Executive in the Board's 264-year history.